 The three members of The Blue Nile all attended Glasgow University in the late 1970s.
-Vocalist Paul Buchanan studied medieval history and literature, Robert Bell studied mathematics, and Paul Joseph Moore electronics.
+Vocalist Paul Buchanan studied medieval history and literature, Robert Bell studied mathematics, and Paul Joseph Moore studied electronics.
 The three members found their synth-drenched, sophisticated style almost by accident.
-Unable to find a drummer and with Buchanan’s lack of ability on the guitar, they found themselves playing atmospheric, electronic music out of necessity.
+Unable to find a drummer and hampered by Buchanan’s lack of ability on the guitar, they found themselves playing atmospheric, electronic music out of necessity.

 The band’s 1984 debut A Walk Across the Rooftops wasn’t a huge-seller initially, but it gained a devoted following, earning praise from fellow musicians like Peter Gabriel and Rickie Lee Jones.
 Buchanan’s voice is warm and soulful, and the band’s records are lovingly arranged.
 The band have been far from prolific, only releasing three more albums through to 2004’s High, while Buchanan released the solo album Mid Air in 2012.

 The Blue Nile were influential on a younger generation of UK musicians – the introduction of The 1975‘s ‘Love It It We Made It’ has marked similarities to ‘Downtown Lights’, while Buchanan duetted with Jessie Ware on her 2017 album Glasshouse.